 The Summer Intensive is a full-day program for students ages 12 and older by audition only.
 It features classes in ballet technique, men’s technique, pointe, variations, repertory, character, modern/contemporary, and related dance styles.
-Classes such as Pilates, yoga, and strength training are also a part of the summer curriculum as are seminars such as makeup, health and nutrition and dance history.
+Classes such as Pilates, yoga, and strength training are also a part of the summer curriculum as are seminars such as makeup, health, mental strength and nutrition and dance history.

 The faculty includes OBT School’s year-round professional faculty, members of Oregon Ballet Theatre’s artistic staff, dancers from Oregon Ballet Theatre, as well as various guest teachers.

 6 Week Session: June 24-August 3 │ Cost: $3,505 (price includes an OBT School program t-shirt)

 4 Week Session: June 24-July 20 │ Cost: $2,356 (price includes an OBT School program t-shirt)

 2 Week Session: July 22-August 3 │ Cost: $1,221 (price includes an OBT School program t-shirt)